aijinrjinr/MLB-Seg/README.md

   ├──'label'
   └──'noisy_label'
 ```
-* 'img' represents the original slice, 'label' is the ground-truth segmentation and 'noisy_label' is the imperfect label (could be noisy annotations or generated labels for unlabelde data)
+* 'img' represents the original slice, 'label' is the ground-truth segmentation and 'noisy_label' is the imperfect label (could be noisy annotations or generated labels for unlabelde data).
 * For data in ```meta_train```, make sure it has the format shown below
 ```
 XX.npy